cburgmer/json-path-comparison/README.md

 ## Contribute

+### Add an implementation

 You can easily add another library/implementation to the comparison.
 Copy a comparable setup in [./implementations](./implementations) and adapt.
 Be aware that some implementations decide to return queries for single values as scalars, compare [./implementations/Clojure_json-path](./implementations/Clojure_json-path).

 Test the implementation's ninja build script via (using Clojure as an example)

-    ./src/generate_ninja.sh && ninja build/test_compilation/Clojure_json-path
+    ninja -f implementations/Clojure_json-path/build.ninja implementations/Clojure_json-path/install

 Test a query by running (again Clojure as example)

     ./src/query_implementation.sh queries/array_index implementations/Clojure_json-path

+### Add a new query

-Adding more tests should be fairly easy.
+Adding more queries should be fairly easy.
 Add a new directory under [./queries](./queries) and give it a `selector` and `document.json`
 .
 Scalar queries have a specific handling, compare [./queries/array_index](./queries/array_index).

-And last but not least, clarifying any differences and fixing bugs identified in upstream is the main goal of this comparison!
+Test a query against an implementation (Goessner's JavaScript implementation as example)

+    ./src/query_implementation.sh queries/THE_NEW_QUERY implementations/JavaScript_Goessner